MontanaFlossCo/Flint-Documentation/guides/analytics.md

 ---
-title: Track Analytics automatically
+title: Analytics
-subtitle: Generate events when actions are performed using your preferred analytics back end
+subtitle: Track events when actions are performed using your preferred analytics back end
 tags: guide featured
 ---